matessd/tcmalloc/test/README.md

 ## How to build and test somes tests

-1. Directory structure like this:
+1. Directory structure should look like this:

    ---workspace

-   ​           |-------- tcmalloc(in my github, only this part)
+   ​           |-------- tcmalloc(only this part in my github)

-   ​                              |-----------test(main directory for running tests)
+   ​                              |---------test(main directory for running tests)

+   ​                                      |----------redis(directory that stores test output of redis with original tcmalloc)

+   ​                                      |----------sort-redis(directory that stores test output of redis with modified tcmalloc)

    ​           |-------- redis(src code of redis)

-   ​           |-------- mozilla
+   ​           |-------- mozilla(src code of firefox)

-   ​           |-------- other src_directory that too large
+   ​           |-------- other src_directory

 2. How to build and run redis test:

-   1. get source code from github.
+   1. Get source code from github.(https://github.com/redis/redis)

+   2. ```
+      cd workspace/redis/src
+      make
+      cp redis-benchmark workspace/tcmalloc/test/redis
+      cp redis-benchmark workspace/tcmalloc/test/sort-redis
+      ```

+      These command will build original version of redis and copy original redis-benchmark to test directory.

-   2. in worksapce/redis/src/Makefile, find the word "FINAL_LDFLAGS", then add two lines there:
+   3. In worksapce/redis/src/Makefile, find where "FINAL_LDFLAGS" defines, then add two lines here:

       1. ```
          FINAL_LDFLAGS+= -L../../tcmalloc/bazel-bin/tcmalloc
          FINAL_LIBS+= -ltcmalloc
          ```

-      2. Then come back to tcmalloc/test, use run.sh to build and run.
+      2. Then come to tcmalloc/test,

+         ```
+         ./run.sh redis
+         (Or ./runSort.sh sort-redis)
+         (it will build and test tcmalloc version redis-server)
+         ```

-3. How to build and run firefox test:
+3. How to build and run firefox test(https://firefox-source-docs.mozilla.org/contributing/coantribution_quickref.html):

-   1. using hg to pull source code of firefox, rename as mozilla.
+   1. Use hg to pull source code of firefox, rename directory as mozilla.

-   2. Then create file "mozconfig", add three lines:
+   2. Then create file "mozconfig" in src code directory, add three lines:

       1. ```
          ac_add_options --with-ccache=sccache